-Consider The following specifications when retrofitting lighting equipment.
+Consider the following specifications when retrofitting lighting equipment.

-- ✓ Ask the customer about their lighting usage, and explain the electrical savings potential for switching to light-emitting diodes (LEDs). - ✓ Demonstrate a LED bulb to the customer if they're hesitant about replacing their incandescent light bulbs. - ✓ Select the type of LED and its wattage, according to its use and the customer's accustomed light level. - ✓ Consider the color temperature of the LED warm versus cool.

-✓ Turn on each LED after installation to ensure that it operates.
-Make sure that the customer is satisfied with the light level.
+- ✓ Ask the client about their lighting usage, and explain the electrical savings potential for switching to light-emitting diodes (LEDs). - ✓ Demonstrate a LED bulb to the client if they're hesitant about replacing their incandescent light bulbs. - ✓ Select the type of LED and its wattage, according to its use and the client's accustomed light level. - ✓ Consider the color temperature of the LED warm versus cool. - ✓ Turn on each LED after installation to ensure that it operates.
+Make sure that the client is satisfied with the light level.